emqx/emqx-docs/en_US/admin/cfg.md

   * default:
   `egress`

   The direction of the bridge.
-Can be one of 'ingress' or 'egress'.</br>
+Can be one of 'ingress' or 'egress'.<br/>
-  The ingress config defines how this bridge receive messages from the remote MQTT broker, and then send them to the local broker.</br>
-  Template with variables is allowed in 'local_topic', 'remote_qos', 'qos', 'retain', 'payload'.</br>
-  NOTE: if this bridge is used as the input of a rule (emqx rule engine), and also local_topic is configured, then messages got from the remote broker will be sent to both the 'local_topic' and the rule.
+  The ingress config defines how this bridge receive messages from the remote MQTT broker, and then send them to the local broker.<br/>Template with variables is allowed in 'local_topic', 'remote_qos', 'qos', 'retain', 'payload'.<br/>NOTE: if this bridge is used as the input of a rule (emqx rule engine), and also local_topic is configured, then messages got from the remote broker will be sent to both the 'local_topic' and the rule.